-New Old Stock, a solo exhibition by Susie Losch, presents an ambitious and joyful collection of new sculptural forms.
+New Old Stock, was a solo exhibition by Susie Losch, which presented an ambitious and joyful collection of new sculptural forms.

 A prolific maker, Losch is driven by the discovery of the unexpected, using plaster casting techniques to reveal hidden negative spaces of everyday objects.
-The process allows the artist to sculpt without inhibition and relinquish an element of control – allowing the underneath, the inside, indentations, and naturally occurring patterns to be captured.
+The process allowed the artist to sculpt without inhibition and relinquish an element of control – which allowed the underneath, the inside, indentations, and naturally occurring patterns to be captured.

-Losch finds potential for new forms in everyday and discarded materials: kitchen vessels, baking equipment, Styrofoam packaging, fruit half pecked by her chickens.
-The results of her experiments are intricate textures, curves and undulations that Losch feels can’t be imitated by hand.
-Losch’s objects are then accentuated with coloured pigment and stacked, suspended or adorned with attachments, adding an element of assemblage and relegating any former potential to an existence as pure form, with only imagined uses.
+Losch found potential for new forms in everyday and discarded materials: kitchen vessels, baking equipment, Styrofoam packaging and fruit half pecked by her chickens.
+Her experiments resulted in intricate textures, curves and undulations that Losch felt could not be imitated by hand.
+Losch’s objects were then accentuated with coloured pigment and stacked, suspended or adorned with attachments, which added an element of assemblage and relegated any former potential to an existence as pure form, with only imagined uses.